KevinWorkman/HappyCoding/tutorials/google-cloud/java-8/_posts/2019-03-29-authentication.md

 When you deploy to your live server, the Users API will use the real Google sign-in page.

-When you deploy to a local devserver, the Users API will use a dummy sign-in page that allows you to pretend to be any user.
+When you deploy to a local devserver, the Users API will use a dummy sign-in page that lets you pretend to be any user.
 This is handy for testing your code out locally before deploying it to your live server.

 # Examples

 Here are a few example projects that use the Users API.

-- [Hello World](https://github.com/KevinWorkman/GoogleCloudExamples/tree/master/authentication/users-api/hello-world) is a barebones example that allows a user to login.
+- [Hello World](https://github.com/KevinWorkman/GoogleCloudExamples/tree/master/authentication/users-api/hello-world) is a barebones example that lets a user login.
 - [Shoutbox v3](https://github.com/KevinWorkman/GoogleCloudExamples/tree/master/authentication/users-api/shoutbox-v3): associates users with data, specifically by displaying user email addresses next to messages they post.
-- [Nicknames](https://github.com/KevinWorkman/GoogleCloudExamples/tree/master/authentication/users-api/user-nicknames) shows an approach that allows users to specify nicknames, so you can avoid using their emails or IDs for display or to build URLs.
+- [Nicknames](https://github.com/KevinWorkman/GoogleCloudExamples/tree/master/authentication/users-api/user-nicknames) shows an approach that lets users specify nicknames, so you can avoid using their emails or IDs for display or to build URLs.

 # Other Approaches